1966 Arab Cup

-The 1966 Arab Cup was the third edition of the Arab Cup hosted by Baghdad, Iraq.
-The host nation and defending Champions Iraq won the title for the 2nd time.
+The 1966 Arab Cup was the third edition of the Arab Cup hosted in Baghdad, Iraq.
+The host nation and defending champions Iraq won the title for the 2nd time.

+At the tournament's closing ceremony, the chairman of the Arab Cup Organising Committee announced that the next edition of the Arab Cup would be held in 1967 in Damascus, Syria, however, this did not end up taking place.